-For several reasons, the national budget data, as published in Annexure B of this Budget Review, differs from the fiscal data compiled in accordance with the GFS methodology and published in the Quarterly Bulletin of the South African Reserve Bank.
+For several reasons, the national budget data published in Annexure B of this Review differ from the fiscal data compiled in accordance with the GFS methodology and published in the Quarterly Bulletin of the South African Reserve Bank.
 These differences relate to the time at which transactions are recorded and the classification of certain transactions.

-Unlike the GFS system, which records transactions in the period in which the cash flows, the national budget data are compiled according to the period for which they were authorised or budgeted.
-Mainly for auditing and budgeting control purposes, the budgetary system allows for a complementary period, i.e. a period after the financial year-end in which the books are kept open to finalise all transactions relating to that specific year.
-These complementary period transactions are reflected in the national budget data for a specific financial year and include:
+Unlike the GFS system, which records transactions in the period in which the cash flows, the national budget data are compiled according to the period for which transactions were authorised or budgeted.
+Mainly for auditing and budgeting control purposes, the budgetary system allows for a complementary period, i.e. a period after the financial year-end in which the books are kept open to finalise all transactions relating that specific year.
+These complementary period transactions are reflected in the national budget data for a specific financial year and include the following:

-- ◆ Tax payments made in the financial year but only recorded by SARS after the financial year-end. - ◆ Late requests of funds by government departments to settle obligations committed in or relating to the specific financial year. - Surrenders of unspent funds by government departments, i.e. funds requested by the departments but subsequently not used. - ♦ Correcting revenue, expenditure or financing transactions that were, for example, erroneously classified. - Adjustments to the expenditure data, for auditing and Parliamentary purposes, to show only authorised expenditure for the particular financial year (i.e. excluding all unauthorised spending), as well as unauthorised expenditure incurred in previous financial years that were authorised by Parliament in that financial year.
+- Tax payments made in the financial year but only recorded by the South African Revenue Services after the financial year-end - Late requests for funds by government departments to settle obligations relating to the specific financial year - Surrenders of unspent funds by government departments, i.e. funds requested by the departments but not used - Correcting revenue, expenditure or financing transactions that were, for example, erroneously classified - Adjustments to the expenditure data, for auditing and Parliamentary purposes, to show only authorised expenditure for the particular financial year (i.e. excluding all unauthorised spending).